 Congratulations, parents and loved ones, and welcome to the world of opportunities at Murray State University!
 Education abroad can raise many questions for parents and family members of interested students, so the following information is designed to assist you as you try to navigate this exciting opportunity for your student.
-Please feel free to contact the Education Abroad Office of the Institute for International Studies if you would like to speak to a study abroad professional.
+Please feel free to contact the Education Abroad Office if you would like to speak to a study abroad professional.

 Why study abroad?